netdata/netdata/database/engine/README.md

 slave or master server).
 When configuring your system you should make sure there are at least 50 file descriptors available per `dbengine` instance.

-Netdata allocates 50% of available file descriptors to its web server sockets, 25% to its statsd sockets and the rest is available to the daemon and the dbengine.
-This means that only 25% of the allocated file descriptors are accessible by the dbengine.
-You should take that into account when configuring your service or global file descriptor limits.
+Netdata allocates 25% of the available file descriptors to its Database Engine instances.
+This means that only 25% of the file descriptors that are available to the Netdata service are accessible by dbengine instances.
+You should take that into account when configuring your service or system-wide file descriptor limits.
 You can roughly estimate that the netdata service needs 2048 file descriptors for every 10 streaming slave hosts when streaming is configured to use `memory mode = dbengine`.

 If for example one wants to allocate 65536 file descriptors to the netdata service on a systemd system